AriFordsham/GHCWiki/design/warnings/wcompat.md

-# `-Wcompat`
+# `-Wcompat` warnings

-With GHC 8.0 we have implemented a new warning-group `-Wcompat` (see [\#11000](https://gitlab.haskell.org//ghc/ghc/issues/11000)) to comprise warnings that will be enabled by default in the future, but remain off in normal compilations for the time being.
-This allows library authors eager to make their code future compatible to adapt to new features before they even generate warnings, and even later probably turn into actual compile errors.
+With GHC 8.0 we have implemented a new warning-group `-Wcompat` (see [\#11000](https://gitlab.haskell.org//ghc/ghc/issues/11000)) which includes warnings that will be enabled by default in the future, but remain off in normal compilations for the time being.
+This allows library authors eager to make their code future compatible to adapt to new features before they even generate warnings, and even later turn into actual compile errors.

-However, there is one important design choice left regarding the interaction of this new group with `-Wall`:
+Of course, in order for this new group to be effective in bringing coming changes to light, people must to use it.
+One way to encourage this would be to add `-Wcompat` to the widely used `-Wall` group.

+This page describes some arguments for and against including `-Wcompat` in `-Wall`.
+We refer to these options as,

 1. Opt-in style  (`-Wall` does **not include**`-Wcompat`):

-  - Users who desire warnings about upcoming changes: `-Wall -Wcompat`
+  - Users who desire warnings about upcoming changes would use `-Wall -Wcompat`
-  - Users who dislike such warnings: `-Wall`
+  - Users who dislike such warnings could use `-Wall`

 1. Opt-out style (`-Wall`**includes**`-Wcompat`):

-  - Users who desire warnings about upcoming changes: `-Wall`
+  - Users who desire warnings about upcoming changes could use `-Wall`
-  - Users who dislike such warnings: `-Wall -Wno-compat`
+  - Users who dislike such warnings would use `-Wall -Wno-compat`

 ## Arguments **for (B) opt-out** / against opt-in style

-<table><tr><th>If we don't enable `-Wcompat` by default, discoverability suffers</th>
+<table><tr><th>Improved discoverability of `-Wcompat`</th>
 <td>
 Most users know mostly about `-Wall` but not about `-Wcompat`, and even if `-Wcompat` becomes better known, maybe they